Examples of Good Map Design#

 • “Access to health care in Maputo, Mozambique in 2022”

-• “Flooding Risk in Ghardaïa, Algeria”
+• “Flooding Risk in GhardaĂŻa, Algeria”

 The legend is key to interpreting the information represented on the map.
-Without it, it is impossible to understand the meaning of the different symbols and colors used map.
+Without it, it is impossible to understand the meaning of the different symbols and colours used map.
 In order to guide the reader, the legend must be:

 • Comprehensive: All the data on the map must be presented in the legend.

-• Representative: the figures on the map and in the legend must match (same size, same color, …).
+• Representative: The figures on the map and in the legend must match (same size, same color, …).

-• Organized: the data in the legend can be grouped by thematic categories (health, environment, background map, …) or by type of figure (point, line, surface) to facilitate reading.
+• Organized: The data in the legend can be grouped by thematic categories (health, environment, background map, …) or by type of figure (point, line, surface) to facilitate reading.

 ../../_images/en_legend_good_practice.png

-Fig. 110 Example of a well organized legend#
+Fig. 121 Example of a well organized legend#

 The scale bar is essential to a map since it gives the correspondence between a distance measured on the map and the distance in the real world.
 There are two types of scales: